sjroma/sjroma.github.io/cmshogscan/README.md

   * **[Update the Event Calendar](https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsEventCalUpdate.html)** - Generally this is the Activities Officer role
   * **[Place Newsletters on the Website](https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsNewslettersUpdate.html)** - Generally this is the Editor role
   * **[Upload Financial Report to the Website](https://sjroma.github.io/cmshogscan/updateralhog/procedures/stepsFinancialReport.html)** - Page created by/for Raleigh NC Chapter, Editor role
+  * **[Upload Images to the Galleries](https://sjroma.github.io/cmshogscan/updateralhog/procedures/comingSoon.html)** - Generally this is the Photographer role

 The following pages were created from scratch for the raleighhog.com website.
 I have a background writing code with HTML and CSS so it's easier for me to create a page off-line and then copy/paste it to the CMS site.
 The pages here are shown as examples of what you can do to personalize your website.